daihe111/nuker/README.md

-# nuke
+# nuker
-Nuke.js is a quick and reactive framework use on the web
+Nuker.js is a quick and reactive framework use on the web